Wildlife in Selous National Park

 2. Boat safaris

 River Rufiji, several lakes, and other water channels allow for excellent boat safaris.
-During this safari, you can see various animals like hippos bathing in the water, giraffes quenching their thirst, and crocodiles keeping an eye for their next prey.
+During this safari, you can see various animals, like hippos bathing in the water, giraffes quenching their thirst, and crocodiles keeping an eye on their next prey.

-There are many instances where you can catch a killing take place where starving lions may attack antelopes or deers near lakes and rivers.
+There are many instances where you can catch a killing taking place where starving lions may attack antelopes or deer near lakes and rivers.

 Elephants crossing the river